Universeodon-com/community/README.md

 ## Bots

 Our instance is built for humans.
 Your bot may be better served by using instances built for bots where humans don't participate in the local channels such as https://botsin.space/about.

-Approved bots:
-* WelcomeBot
+If your bot is well behaved and is adding value to the community, we will work with you.
+If its just automated dumping of a lot of updates - we ask that you find another home.
+A single APOD of the day is OK, but an image every 20 seconds to our local channel is unacceptable.
+And we don't need multiple APODS ;)